bitburner-official/bitburner-src/markdown/bitburner.go.md

 </td><td>

 Illicit and dangerous IPvGO tools.
 Not for the faint of heart.
-Requires BitNode 14.2 to use.
+Requires Source-File 14.2 to use.

 </td></tr>